Eye Allergies Shouldn’t Make You Uncomfortable

 – Sara A, 7-year old son AJ, December 2018

 An allergic reaction in your eyes occurs when something you are allergic to irritates the conjunctiva.
 The conjunctiva is the thin membrane that covers the eye and the inside of the eyelid.
-Eye allergies are also called allergic conjunctivitis or ocular allergy.
+Eye allergies are also called allergic conjunctivitis or ocular allergy, and there are many distinct diagnoses associated with eye allergies.

 Eye allergies usually affect both eyes.
 Symptoms include: